MicrosoftDocs/customer-insights-pr.ca-es/ci-docs/audience-insights/export-adroll.md

 ## <a name="known-limitations"></a>Limitacions conegudes

-- Podeu exportar fins a un total de 100.000 perfils per exportació a AdRoll.
+- Podeu exportar com a màxim 250.000 perfils alhora a AdRoll.
 - No podeu exportar segments amb menys de 100 perfils a AdRoll.
 - L'exportació a AdRoll es limita als segments.
-- L'exportació de fins a 250.000 perfils a AdRoll pot trigar fins a 10 minuts com a completar-se.
+- L'exportació de fins a 250.000 perfils a AdRoll pot tardar fins a 10 minuts a completar-se.
-- El nombre de perfils que podeu exportar a AdRoll és limitat i dependrà del contracte que tingueu amb AdRoll.
+- El nombre de perfils que podeu exportar a AdRoll depèn del contracte que tingueu amb AdRoll.

 ## <a name="set-up-connection-to-adroll"></a>Configuració de la connexió a AdRoll